-Nano will allow you to create backups of files that you are editing when you exit.
-These backups can be placed in a directory that you choose, otherwise these backup files are placed in the same directory as the modified file.
+Nano can create backups of files when you exit.
+These backups can be placed in a directory of your choice; by default they are placed in the same directory as the modified file.

 -B option when starting nano will create backups of the file for you, while using the

 -C option will allow you to specify the directory to place backup files in:

 nano -BC ~/backups index.php